gsiems/tranquillus/doc/Routes.md

-    * **where_exists:** For database queries where the query field maps to a one-to-many relationship for the query values, this contains the definition for the "where exists" clause.
+    * **where_exists:** For database queries where the query field maps to a one-to-many relationship for the query values, this contains the definition for the "WHERE EXISTS" clause.

     * **where_clause_col:** For database queries, if the where clause column is different than the db_column then that is specified here. ***Note***